noahsafar/filmter/README.md

     - [watched.html](./templates/watched.html) - Web page that displays movies that the user has marked as "Watched"; here, the user can also remove movies from the watched list
 - [app.py](./app.py) - Python code that includes all the routes and the implementation of Flask and thus, is responsible for making all of the web page's functionalities happen
 - [filmter.db](./filmter.db) - Relational database containing tables of users, their want-to-watch list, and their watched list
-- [helpers.py](./helpers.py) - Contains helper functions that ensure that the user is logged in and fetch data from TMDB's movie database API
+- [helpers.py](./helpers.py) - Contains helper functions that ensure that the user is logged in and fetch data from TMDb's movie database API
 - [requirements.txt](./requirements.txt) - Text file that contains the list of all Python libraries and modules used and imported in the program

 # The SQL Databases